Speeches of Barack Obama: 2009 Inaugural Address

+February 2009 Address to a Joint Session of Congress

 United States President Barack Obama delivered a speech to a joint session of the 111th United States Congress on February 24, 2009.
 It was not an official State of the Union address.
 Obama's first State of the Union Address was the 2010 State of the Union Address.
 The speech was delivered on the floor of the chamber of the United States House of Representatives in the United States Capitol.
 Presiding over this joint session was the House Speaker, Nancy Pelosi.
-Accompanying the Speaker of the House was the President of the United States Senate, Joe Biden, the Vice President of the United States.
+Accompanying the speaker of the House was the president of the United States Senate, Joe Biden, the vice president of the United States.

 President Obama discussed the recently passed $787 billion American Recovery and Reinvestment Act of 2009 as well as the Troubled Assets Relief Program, the state of the economy, and the future of the country.

 Attorney General Eric Holder was the designated survivor and did not attend the address in order to maintain a continuity of government.
 He was sequestered at a secret secure location for the duration of the event.

-A New Beginning, 2009
+2009 A New Beginning

 "A New Beginning" is the name of a speech delivered by United States President Barack Obama on June 4, 2009, from the Major Reception Hall at Cairo University in Egypt.
 Al-Azhar University co-hosted the event.
 The speech honors a promise Obama made during his presidential campaign to give a major address to Muslims from a Muslim capital during his first few months as president.

 White House Press Secretary Robert Gibbs indicated that Egypt was chosen because "it is a country that in many ways represents the heart of the Arab world."
 Egypt is considered a key player in the Middle East peace process as well as a major recipient of American military and economic aid.
 Reuters reporter Ross Colvin reported that the speech would attempt to mend the United States' relations with the Muslim world, which he wrote were "severely damaged" during the presidency of George W. Bush.

-Speech to joint session of Congress, 2009
+September 2009 Address to a Joint Session of Congress

 United States President Barack Obama discussed his plan for health care reform in a speech delivered to a joint session of the 111th United States Congress on September 9, 2009 at 8:00 PM (EDT).
 The speech was delivered to Congress on the floor of the chamber of the United States House of Representatives in the United States Capitol.
-House Speaker Nancy Pelosi presided over the joint session and was accompanied by the President of the United States Senate, Joe Biden, the Vice President of the United States.
+House Speaker Nancy Pelosi presided over the joint session and was accompanied by the president of the United States Senate, Joe Biden, the vice president of the United States.
 Energy Secretary Steven Chu was chosen as the designated survivor and did not attend the speech.